 Beam WPT regulations, standards and operational guidelines are currently being developed at national, regional and international levels for wireless charging technologies of mobile/portable and Internet of Things (IoT) sensor devices for applications of WPT via radio frequency beam.
 Report ITU-R SM.2392 − Applications of wireless power transmission via radio frequency beam, indicates diverse applications and technologies of beam WPT in the future.
 The Report focuses on applications of WPT technologies using radio frequency beam and highlights that such devices may be classified as Industrial, Scientific, Medical (ISM), short-range devices (SRD) or radio equipment.
 While both ISM and SRD beam WPT devices are discussed in Report ITU-R SM.2392,

-Report ITU-R SM.1896 provides a list of frequency ranges for global and regional harmonization of SRDs in its annexes, and Radio Regulations (RR) footnotes Nos 5.138 and 5.150 provide a list of frequency ranges for ISM devices.
+Recommendation ITU-R SM.1896 provides a list of frequency ranges for global and regional harmonization of SRDs in its annexes, and Radio Regulations (RR) footnotes Nos 5.138 and 5.150 provide a list of frequency ranges for ISM devices.
 Furthermore, some administrations classify beam WPT as a radio service that needs rulemaking for practicable implementation with regulatory measures.
 To mitigate the impact of WPT devices on the operation of radiocommunication services as spectrum demand increases, some solutions that utilize frequency bands designated for ISM applications and other solutions for spectrum sharing with the incumbent radiocommunication services are discussed.
 In order to commercialize these WPT technologies, studies on the impact of WPT systems on radiocommunication systems and radiocommunication services are necessary.

 The purpose of this Report is to show how the proposed beam WPT systems can coexist with radiocommunication systems by conducting impact studies and demonstrating compliance with international and/or national radio frequency regulations and RF exposure guidelines.
 The studies include test measurements in laboratory and field conditions as well as simulation and theoretical studies based on the proposed systems.
 The Report is also intended to provide guidance to the administrations wishing to allow implementation of beam WPT technologies in the proposed frequency ranges in order to minimize the potential impact of beam WPT on radiocommunication services.
 Furthermore, this Report is expected to contribute to discussions towards international frequency ranges and regulations for beam WPT applications.